Shareholder activism reaches milestone as Exxon board vote nears end

-The showdown pitting Exxon Mobil Corp (XOM.N) against a tiny activist fund to determine the oil giant's board and future direction was too close to call early Wednesday, according to people familiar with the matter.
+(Reuters) - The showdown pitting Exxon Mobil Corp against a tiny activist fund to determine the oil giant’s board and future direction was too close to call early Wednesday, according to people familiar with the matter.

 Exxon’s 12 directors are up for election on Wednesday in the first major boardroom contest where climate change is a central issue.